Friday, November 8, 2024

 I have done some reading on this calendar and I would like to give you some details on how it worked.

 It seems to have been made in the second century AD.
-It is a luni-solar calendar that attempts to marry the lunar year with the solar.
+It is a luni-solar calendar - which means it is a lunar calendar with corrections meant to keep from drifting too far out of synch with the solar year.
 It is a peg calendar, much like the kind used in Rome around that time.
-It has roman numerals, so it is influenced by Rome.
+It has roman numerals.
+So, it is definitely influenced by Rome.
 It has several measurements of time, including days and nights.
-It has 5-day weeks, six weeks in a month (with either 29 or 30-day months, as any lunar calendar will), 12 months in a year, a 5-year annual cycle with leap-months every 2 1/2 years, and a 30-year great cycle.
-It has names for the months (the month names have meanings, somewhat similar to the German calendar).
+It has 5-day weeks, six weeks in a month with either 29 or 30-day months (as any lunar calendar will), 12 months in a year, a 5-year annual cycle with leap-months every 2 1/2 years, and a 30-year great cycle (exactly as Pliny mentioned in his "Natural History").
+It has names for the months.
+The month names have meanings, somewhat similar to the German calendar.
 It does list some festivals.

-Some problems include, several pieces are missing, no one knows when the new year was, and no one knows how the names of the months line up in the year (e.g., is the month of Samonios in the spring or the fall).
+Some problems include, several pieces are missing, no one knows when the new year was (all claims are speculation only, but the top choice is in the fall), no one knows how the names of the months line up in the year (e.g., is the month of Samonios in the spring or the fall), and we know this calendar is not representative of all Celts.

-You can tell from some of these details that it behaves similarly to the Jewish calendar.
+You can tell from some of these details that the Coligny Calendar behaves similarly to the Jewish calendar.
 It also has the amazing ability to work in more than one way.
 If you work the calendar just so, it can count the nineteen-year time cycles necessary to keep the lunar year in alignment with the solar.

 Does that phrase "nineteen-year time cycles" seem familiar to you?
 It was a favorite phrase of Herbert Armstrong's.
 He said understanding those time cycles was key to understanding prophecy.
 (For an example, read our post "All Systems Are Go!".)
 Yet, here we have the pagan Druids using nineteen-year time cycles.
 Doesn't that make it ... "once pagan, always pagan"??
 So, the Worldwide Church of God went around promoting paganism?